 Apps for team communication don’t always take the same approach to security and privacy.
 Aside from a fully administrable private team network, there are a few things you should look for.

 End-to-end encryption over peer-to-peer channels ensures communications flow between authorized users, bypassing potentially vulnerable cloud databases and avoiding possible host misconduct.
 Use a strong anti-virus and malware program, but also integrate it into the communication platform.
-When taken as a whole, these steps better safeguard data and information, ensuring your business communications remain in your hands.
+When taken as a whole, these steps better safeguard data and information, ensuring your organization’s communications remain in your hands.

 Customization and Control